Do I need Long Term Care Insurance?

 Medicare is limited in the number of days it will pay for nursing home care - up to 100 days.
 Medicare pays 100% for the first 20 days (after the 3 day hospital stay and only if skilled care is needed), beginning on day 21-100 there is a daily co-payment required with Medicare.
 Most Seniors have a Medicare Supplement policy.
 Medicare supplements will pay in conjunction with Medicare.
 Once Medicare stops paying for care, most supplements will not continue to pay.

 The federal government has instituted restrictions on the transferring of assets out of an estate to qualify for Medicaid.
-There is a look back period of 36 months or 60 months if a trust has been established.
+When you apply for Medicaid, any gifts or transfers of assets made within five years (60 months) of the date of application are subject to penalties.
+Any gifts or transfers of assets made greater than 5 years of the date of application are not subject to penalties.
 A law was passed in 1996 making it a crime to shift assets to become eligible for nursing home Medicaid coverage.

 A drawback with Medicaid is limited choices of where to receive care.
 Not all nursing homes accept Medicaid patients and depending on the state in which you live, Medicaid may not pay for assisted living centers or home health care.

 Most financial planners recommend that LTC insurance be purchased in your late 50′s or early 60′s.
 In this range the cost is quite affordable and your health is probably still pretty good.
 The premiums are based on your age, health, and the type of plan that you purchase.